getsentry/sentry-python/CONTRIBUTING.md

      - You don't need to feel bad about it.

+   - Make sure your changes don't break end user contracts.
+The SDK should never alter the expected behavior of the underlying library or framework from the user's perspective and it shouldn't have any side effects.

    - Avoid modifying the hub, registering a new client or the like.
 The user drives the client, and the client owns integrations.

    - Allow the user to disable the integration by changing the client.
 Check `Hub.current.get_integration(MyIntegration)` from within your signal handlers to see if your integration is still active before you do anything impactful (such as sending an event).